 Gymnocalycium horstii Buining

-Gymnocalycium horstii is a globular cactus that has a squat appearance and spines that are curved back towards the body.
+Gymnocalycium horstii is a globular cactus with spines that are curved back towards the body.
 It grows up to 10 inches (25 cm) in diameter, usually offsetting over time, creating interesting specimens.
-Flowers are white, pale pink, pink, or pale purplish, up to 4 inches (10 cm) long and about the same in diameter.
+Flowers are white, pale pink, pink, or pale purplish, up to 4 inches (10 cm) long and with an equal diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).